 The Tools of Dry Skin Brushing

 There are several benefits to dry skin brushing.
 One of the main benefits is, of course, the removal of dry skin from the body.
-Some other benefits include the reduction of cellulite and the ability to get circulation in your body moving at a pace that helps you produce new skin cells and keeps your blood circulating properly.
+Some other benefits include the reduction of cellulite and the ability to get circulation in your body moving at a pace that helps you produce new skin cells and keeps your blood circulating properly (via detox).
 It can also be relaxing and help if you are having a sensory overload or if you need a calming feeling to help you reduce the stress from your day.
-You can read about the dry brush I recommend as well as other natural health products here.

 Another leading benefit to dry brushing is the ability to add a new level of stress relief to your routine.
 The act of dry brushing can stimulate the skin and help release tension throughout the body without a hard massage or deep tissue option.
 Following the dry brushing with a hot shower can also help relieve even more tension and stress.
 Ideally, you would follow all of that with something equally relaxing like alone time or mediation.

 These benefits can help people with mild to moderate skin irritation and issues.
 If you have more serious issues, you may want to consult a doctor before starting the dry brushing technique in your routine.
 They can guide you to how often you should be doing it and if there are any additional steps you need to take into your routine.